 Regular club events including Official Competitive and Participation competitions Regional and major Club Championships (to be defined by SDA in calendar) State Championships National Championships Participation Open to all EA members unless special rules apply e.g. club members only As per rules determined by OC and approved by SDAs Unrestricted competition, held over 2 days unless permission granted to hold over 1 day.
 See Annex I below Open to riders who have obtained performances as per National rules.
 As per National rules for a National Championships, see Section 8 of this rule book.
 Open to horses that exceed148 cm without shoes or 149 cm with shoes.
-Competitions/Tests No restrictions PrestrictionsAll tests Official.
+Competitions/Tests No restrictions All tests Official.
 Nov to GP to be scheduled.
 Other levels/competitions may be offered e.g. Pony or Young Horse.
-Two competitions at each EA level required with Champions awarded.All tests Official.
+Two competitions at each EA level required with Champions awarded.
+All tests Official.
 Nov to GP.
 Other levels and competitions may be offered.
 All tests Official.
 As per current EA National Championship rules in Section 8 of this rule book .
 Elementary to Grand Prix Special compulsory.
 Passports/ Identification EA papers required for Official Competitive as per EA rules EA papers required EA papers required EA papers required Prize Money/Trophies/Prizes EA Dressage rule book applies See rule 3.
 19 and 3.20 Prizes, EA Dressage rule book applies.
 Champion award at each level.
 EA Dressage rule book applies EA Dressage rule book applies and rules for Aus Champs.

-Regular club events including Official Competitive and Participation competitions Regional and major Club Championships (to be defined by SDA in calendar) State Championships National Championships Judges Normal EA rules for judges apply s for Normal EA rules for judges apply.
-OC's encouraged to use D+ judges with some from outside the region (e.g. C/D judges to judge Nov/Elem, etc).
-If E-level judge used then co- judge must be 2 levels above e.g. C-level judge.
-As per rules for Australian Dressage Championships.
+Regular club events including Official Competitive and Participation competitions Regional and major Club Championships (to be defined by SDA in calendar) State Championships National Championships Judges Normal EA rules for judges apply OC's encouraged to use D+ apply.
+OC's encouraged to use use interstate judges of B level and above and also apply.
+OC's encouraged to use interstate judges of B level and above and also As per rules for Australian Dressage Championships.
 To be approved by the ADJC.
 Appeal Committee Not compulsory Event Chief Judge should be nominated by OC and to act as technical assistant and also to resolve judging issues if necessary.
-See Rule 4.1.
-Full Appeal Committee required.
-EA Dressage rule book applies Full Appeal Committee required.
-See Rule 4.2.
-Technical Delegate (TD) Highly desirable but not compulsory Highly recommended but not compulsory TD required, appointed by SDA and reporting to SDA TD required, appointed by ADC and reporting to ADC National steward Desirable Highly desirable Compulsory Compulsory
+See Rule 4.1. ted by OC and to act as all assistant and also to judging issues if required.
+EA Dressage rule book applies Technical Delegate (TD) Highly desirable but not compulsory Highly recommended but not compulsory TD required, appointed by SDA and reporting to SDA TD required, appointed by ADC and reporting to ADC National steward Desirable Highly desirable Compulsory Compulsory